 - Rock Shoes

 - Rock shoes are essential and hard to borrow.
-Even if you buy nothing else you can do a lot with just your sticky rubber shoes.
-The most important factor in choosing shoes is fit.
+If nothing else, buy rock shoes.
+You can do a ton with just these sticky rubber slippers.
+Fit is the most important factor when choosing shoes.
 The final, broken-in product should fit snugly, be relatively comfortable, and feel like an natural extension of your foot.
-Some shoes stretch, some don't, so ask for help and be ready for the initial fit to be slightly uncomfortable. * see chalk bag.
+Some shoes stretch, some don't, so ask for help and be ready for the initial fit to be slightly uncomfortable.

 Retail: $60 - $130